Alaska Public Media © 2025. All rights reserved.

 Two people walk over a snow berm with a giant pile of snow in the middle

 Residents walk down a makeshift path to access their homes near the Hiland Road avalanche.
-Most residents had their power restored by Monday, but houses closest to the slide were still without electricity.
+Most residents had their power restored by Monday, but houses closest to the slide were still without power.
 (Lex Treinen/Alaska Public Media)

 Stories are posted on the statewide news page.
 Send news tips, questions, and comments to news@alaskapublic.org.
 Follow Alaska Public Media on Facebook and on Twitter @AKPublicNews.
 And subscribe to the Alaska News Nightly podcast.